OK or Not OK? How to Check the Health of Your ERP System

 Table of Contents

-Why is it important to assess the health of your ERP system?
+What is ERP health and why is it important to assess the health of your ERP system?
 Because the results reveal the capabilities and strength of the technology you lean on to manage your core processes and drive the performance of your business.

 Performing a health check, and taking measure of your process maturity, provides your company with an evaluation of the value of and risks within your system, and an assessment of your ERP solution’s overall capabilities.